Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1940:

-In July/Aug.-1940 we find her in station 62 of the Halifax-U.K. Convoy HX 59, which left Halifax on July 19.
+According to Page 1 of the archive documents, Siremalm left Torrevieja for Porsgrunn, Norway on Apr.
+6-1940, but was diverted to Cardiff (Norway was invaded Apr.
+9; as can be seen, she had just been to Bergen, Norway at the end of March).
+She stopped at Gibraltar on Apr.
+8, remaining there for over a month before joining Convoy HG 30 on May 15, arriving Cardiff, via Falmouth, on May 24.
+Early in June, she proceeded to Halifax, heading back to the U.K. again on July 19 in station 62 of Convoy HX 59.
 Her destination is given as Manchester, cargo of wood pulp.
-She's said to have joined Convoy OB 213, leaving Liverpool on Sept.
-13, but if she was in this convoy she could not have travelled far, because she shows up again in Convoy OB 215, which left Liverpool on Sept.
-17 and dispersed on the 21st, though with a note saying "put back" (see external links provided below).
-Note, however, that Page 1 of the archive documents has it the other way around, saying she put back on Sept.
-15 (having left River Mersey on the 13th), then left again on Sept.
-17 and arrived St. John's, N.F. on the 29th.
-She was scheduled for the Sydney, C.B. portion of Convoy HX 81 the following month, but did not sail and also appears to have cancelled from HX 82, joining instead the slow Sydney (C.B.)-U.K. Convoy SC 9 on Oct.
-24, cargo of pulp wood for Rochester - again, follow the links for more details, several Norwegian ships took part in all these convoys.
+She arrived her destination on Aug.
+4 and it looks like she remained there for over a month as well.
+According to A. Hague, she later joined Convoy OB 213, leaving Liverpool on Sept.
+13, but as can be seen in the Voyage Record there appears to be some confusion with the entries for this period.
+A. Hague has also included her in Convoy OB 215, which left Liverpool on Sept.
+17 and dispersed on the 21st, though with a note saying "put back" (see external links provided in Voyage Record).
+Note, however, that the archive document says she put back on Sept.
+15 (having left River Mersey on the 13th - so it's possible she had been in OB 213 for a little while, before returning to port), then left again on Sept.
+17 and arrived St. John's, N.F. on the 29th*.
+She was scheduled to return in the Sydney, C.B. portion of Convoy HX 81 the following month, but did not sail and also appears to have been cancelled from HX 82, joining instead the slow Sydney (C.B.)-U.K. Convoy SC 9 on Oct.
+24, cargo of pulp wood for Rochester, where she arrived, via Greenock and Methil Roads, Dec.
+4. She later spent over 2 months at Tyne - reason not known.

 Torpedoed - 1941:

 Jürgen Rohwer says that Siremalm was torpedoed and damaged on March 23-1941 by U-110 (Lemp), position 60 35N 28 25W.
-I have not seen this episode mentioned in any of my Norwegian sources, but I've received an official report which describes what happened from John Granath, Canada.
+I have not seen this episode mentioned in any of my Norwegian sources, but I've received an official report which describes what happened from John Granath, Canada (from Canadian archives).
+See also the external link below.

-Further examination of the damage later revealed a hole in the port side, possibly made by the large shell, also some smaller damage.
+Further examination of the damages later revealed a hole in the port side, possibly made by the large shell, also some smaller damages.
 They proceeded at highest speed while Radio Operator M. Jørgensen used the W/T to broadcast SSS; attacked by submarine (no answer was received; the message was sent 3 times).
 The gun was loaded and manned and smoke floats made ready, but the gun was not used for fear of giving away their position and making the ship a target.
-She continued the voyage while zig-zagging, and arrived Halifax without further incident on Apr.
+The captain reported that the attacking vessel was showing 2 red lights when last seen.
+Siremalm continued her voyage while zig-zagging, and arrived Halifax without further incident on Apr.
 2, continuing to New York 3 days later, according to Page 1 of the archive documents.
-The captain also reported that the attacking vessel was showing 2 red lights when last seen.
+It's possible some repairs were made at New York, because she remained there until May 25, having arrived Apr.
+8.

 Related external link: